boldflight/BibleConverter/test_EPUB/output/Job.md

 and the fear he inspires fall on you?
 [12] Your maxims are proverbs of ashes;
+your defenses are defenses of clay.

+[13] “Refrain from talking with me so that I may speak;
-your defenses are defenses of clay. then let come to me what may.
+then let come to me what may.
 [14] Why do I put myself in peril, and take my life in my hands?